Andrew Abbott (sociologist): Research areas

-Abbott is known for this study of professions and status.
+Abbott is known for his study of professions and status.
 His 1988 book, The System of Professions, is considered an important contribution to sociology.
 The book was awarded the American Sociological Associations Distinguish Scholarly book award in 1991.
 In The System of Professions Andrew Abbott explores central questions about the role of professions in modern life: through comparative and historical study of the professions in nineteenth- and twentieth-century England, France, and America, Abbott builds a general theory of how and why professionals evolve.
 Reviews of the book mention several "powerful ideas" that enhance previous work on professionals: